ADGSTUDIOS/PythonHerokuTemplete/README.md

-# RahnMonitorRemastered
+# PythonHerokuTemplete

-Converting Rahn Monitor Desktop Application to a Web Interface
+Used to get started in Python, Django Web development.